tekknolagi/tekknolagi.github.com/_posts/2026-07-03-travel-notes-pldi-boulder.md

 Chris Fallin, the usual suspects at conferences I attend.
 I'm looking forward to next year.

+This post is more about the conference than the town of Boulder (unlike the last PLDI post about Seoul) because I didn't do much Boulder exploring.

 ## Sunday

 I got in late on Sunday.
 Jacob offered to have a late dinner with me so we